-Dr David Jung McGarva grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
+Dr. David McGarva grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
 Among other adventures in Los Angeles, he became a 9-1-1 operator for four years while studying and training in psychology, therapy and counseling.
 Now he is a licensed clinical counselor and marriage and family therapist, and happy to be doing that full time.